aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.saving/splitarchivesaveoptions/splitarchivesaveoptions/_index.md

 ## Remarks

 Some volumes may be less than *segmentSize*.
-In most cases the last segment will be less but rarely regular segments might be too.
+In most cases, the last segment will be less but rarely regular segments might be too.

 Names of files will be as follows: *fileName*.z01, *fileName*.z02, ..., *fileName*.z(n-1), *fileName*.zip.